Setting up TURN

 Make sure you edit the file and replace jitsi-meet.example.com

-it your domain of deployment, turn-jitsi-meet.example.com
+with your domain of deployment, turn-jitsi-meet.example.com

-with your public ip of the deployment.
+with your public IP of the deployment.

-If you have more virtualhost make sure you add them here and do the port change and for them(the next step).
+If you have more virtual hosts make sure you add them here and do the port change for them (the next step).

-- Then go to /etc/nginx/site-available/your-conf and change your virtual host to listen on 4444 instead of 443.
+and change your virtual host to listen on port 4444 instead of 443.

 server {